gruns/blagoblag/content/blog/2014/sep/21/west-wing-revisited.rst

 general public this probably seems incongruous as he goes from being about to be fired to perfectly fine, with no events that are public.

-Mandy Hampton, a political consultant who worked on the Barlet campaign, is hired by a Democratic senator; in real life I highly doubt this would be newsworthy or noted by the general population.
+Mandy Hampton, a political consultant who worked on the Bartlet campaign, is hired by a Democratic senator; in real life I highly doubt this would be newsworthy or noted by the general population.